cmangos/mangos-classic/README.md

 ### Exceptions to GPL

+  World of Warcraft® ©2004 Blizzard Entertainment, Inc. All rights reserved.
+World of Warcraft, Warcraft and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
-  World of Warcraft content and materials are trademarks and copyrights of Blizzard or its licensors.
-All rights reserved.
+  World of Warcraft® content and materials are trademarks and copyrights of Blizzard Entertainment, Inc. or its licensors.
-  CMaNGOS project is not affiliated with Blizzard or its licensors.
+  CMaNGOS project is not affiliated with Blizzard Entertainment, Inc. or its licensors.

   Some third-party libraries CMaNGOS uses have other licenses, that must be upheld.
 These libraries are located within the dep/ directory